Moon Township, Pennsylvania: 20th century

-University Boulevard

-On the morning of August 14, 2003, the former Beers School and Narrows Run Roads (from the I-376 Business Loop route to Thorn Run Road) became known as University Boulevard, a move that helped to promote the township as the home of Robert Morris University.

-The new road name also depicts the township's efforts to re-emerge as a business-dominant community.
-Since the 2003 renaming, township officials have researched various zoning ordinances to piece together Moon's main business corridor.

-Explore Our Universe

 Playing off the township's unique name, supervisors in 2005 gave Moon a new slogan, "Explore Our Universe".
 "The slogan is a play not only on the township's lunar name but also on Robert Morris University and the University Boulevard business corridor, which township officials would like investors and consumers to explore a little more thoroughly," wrote the Pittsburgh Post-Gazette in 2005.

-Moon Park renovations

-Moon Park, the township's largest community park, was to begin a $10 million renovation in the spring of 2008.

-Geography and climate
+Geography

 According to the U.S. Census Bureau, the township has a total area of 24.1 sqmi, of which 23.7 sqmi is land and 0.3 sqmi, or 1.41%, is water.
+It contains the census-designated place of Carnot-Moon.

 Surrounding and adjacent communities

 Moon Township has six land borders, including Crescent Township to the north-northwest, Hopewell Township (Beaver County) to the northwest, Findlay Township to the west and southwest, North Fayette Township to the south, Robinson Township to the southeast, east and northeast, and the borough of Coraopolis to the north-northeast.
 Across the Ohio River to the northwest, a section of Moon runs adjacent with (from north to south) Edgeworth, Sewickley, and Glen Osborne.
 The Sewickley Bridge is the direct link between Moon Township and Sewickley.